 Exacerbating the situation is social media, the digital coliseum of our time, which has become a breeding ground for cyberbullying.
 Apparently, it’s not enough to live in a world where you’re judged by your clothes, your job, or the car you drive.
 Now, we’ve added a virtual scoreboard where strangers can bully you over your opinion on pineapple pizza.
 It’s like someone saw ancient gladiator games and thought, “How can we make this more personal and devastating without actual physical contact?”
 Thanks, Twitter.

 If you think this is all a modern problem, let’s rewind a bit.
 Bullying, in one form or another, has always been part of human society.
 The Romans were the quintessential master bullies.
-They didn’t just conquer you—they made you regret being conquered.
+As they would conquer you, they’d simultaneously make you regret being conquered.
 Medieval knights wore shiny armor, but we must not forget how much of their lives were spent shaking down peasants.
-So, if you thought we were ever “better” than this, I hate to break it to you—we weren’t.
-We’ve just swapped swords for keyboards.
+So, if you thought we were ever “better” than this, we weren’t.
+Some of us just swapped swords for keyboards.

-But it doesn’t stop with philosophy; no, let’s get scientific.
-Ever heard of evolutionary psychology?
-Turns out, bullying is deeply rooted in our primal urge to survive and establish dominance.
+But it doesn’t stop with philosophy.
+When it comes to evolutionary psychology, it turns out that bullying is deeply rooted in our primal urge to survive and establish dominance.
 Just like wolves in a pack or chimpanzees in a troop, humans have a habit of bullying to secure their place in the social pecking order.
-So, if that’s the case, you’re not being bullied at work because someone’s a jerk—it’s just biology!
+So, if that’s the case, you’re not being bullied at work because someone’s a jerk; it’s just biology!
 Thanks, Social Darwinism.
-Too bad Darwin never mentioned how to evolve past this nonsense.
+Too bad Darwin himself never mentioned how to evolve past this nonsense, because he didn’t create the “social” variety.

 Even the infamous bystander effect has gotten in on the action.
-Have you ever noticed how, in those viral videos of public shaming or online harassment, there are always plenty of spectators but very few people stepping in to help?This lovely little psychological quirk ensures that when we see bullying, we just assume someone else will do something about it.
+In viral videos of public shaming or online harassment, there are always plenty of spectators but very few people stepping in to help.
+When we see bullying, many of us just assume someone else will do something about it.
 Of course, it just becomes a chicken game in which no one will.
-Welcome to the mob mentality, where no one’s guilty because everyone’s guilty.
+It’s a psychological quirk that for some reason we haven’t figured out how to overcome.

 The Societal Ills Linked to Normalized Bullying

-Then there’s the workplace, where bullying dons its professional mask and gets a cubicle.
-It’s not bullying anymore, though—now it’s called “management.”
+Then there’s the workplace, where bullying dons a professional mask called “middle management.”
 We’ve turned toxic office culture into a badge of honor, where the ability to belittle someone with a smile is a prized skill.
-Oh, while we’re at it, let’s throw in some “constructive feedback” that sounds an awful lot like a personal attack, followed by a mandatory team-building exercise in which everyone pretends they don’t want to strangle each other.
-Productivity skyrockets—at least until the lawsuits start rolling in along with middle management’s heads.
+While we’re at it, let’s throw in some “constructive feedback” that sounds an awful lot like a personal attack.
+This will be followed by a mandatory team-building exercise in which everyone pretends they don’t want to strangle each other.
+Productivity skyrockets, at least until the lawsuits start rolling in along with middle management’s heads.

 Finally, let’s talk about the hot button topic of political bullying.
-It’s like we all woke up one day and decided the best way to govern society was through Twitter insults and passive-aggressive speeches.
-If you’re not bullying someone on the political stage, are you even running for office?
-Political discourse has become an absolute farce, where grown adults resort to name-calling that would make a high schooler—no, grammar schooler—cringe.
+It sometimes feels like we all woke up one day and decided the best way to govern society was through Twitter insults and passive-aggressive speeches.
+If you’re not bullying someone else on the political stage, are you even running for office?
+Political discourse has become an absolute farce, where grown adults resort to name-calling that would make a grammar schooler cringe.
 It’s no wonder public trust in politicians is circling the drain.
 Seriously, who wants to trust someone whose primary skill seems to be “sick burns” and thinly veiled threats?

-Now, here’s where it gets tragic: this culture of bullying feeds into some of society’s deepest problems.
+Tragically, this culture of bullying we’ve allowed to fester feeds into some of society’s deepest problems.
 Take the whole “cancel culture” fiasco as a prime example.
 What started as a movement to hold people accountable for their actions has, predictably, turned into a public blood sport.
-It’s not about justice anymore; it’s about who can get the most likes by tearing someone down in the most creative way possible.
-It’s social justice, rebranded as a gladiator match—minus the armor and swords, of course.
+It’s not about justice anymore.
+Now it’s about who can get the most likes by tearing someone down in the most creative way possible.
+It’s social justice, rebranded as a MMA match.

 The worst part is that bullying doesn’t stop with words.
 It’s intrinsically linked to larger societal issues we mentioned earlier like racism, sexism, and classism.
 These forms of bullying are systemic.
 Racist microaggressions, sexist remarks, and economic bullying are all part of the same disgusting cocktail that keeps marginalized people down and maintains the status quo.
 We’ve somehow found ways to institutionalize bullying, wrapping it up in bureaucracy and red tape so tightly that half the time, people don’t even realize they’re being stomped into a bloody pulp!

 As things are going, it seems the cycle never ends.
 Victims of bullying often become bullies themselves.
 After all, what better way to deal with your trauma than to pass it on to the next poor sap?
-It’s the circle of life—except instead of majestic lions, we’ve got emotionally damaged adults lashing out at each other like feral cats.
+It’s the circle of life, but instead of majestic lions, we’ve got emotionally damaged adults lashing out at each other like feral cats.
 The result is a society where cruelty is rewarded, empathy is dismissed as weakness, and the next generation gets to inherit a world even more toxic than the one we’re currently screwing up.
-But, hey, at least we’ve got memes to help us laugh about it, right?

 Actionable Advice: Breaking the Cycle of Bullying

-Now, we’ve waded through the muck of how society treats bullying like it’s just a quirky personality trait.
-But honestly, sitting around pointing fingers and cracking jokes isn’t going to fix the problem.
+Honestly, sitting around pointing fingers and cracking jokes about just how out of control bullying has become isn’t going to fix the problem.
 So, let’s pivot to something more constructive.
 Believe it or not, there are ways to break this cycle, although I’ll admit, they require a bit more effort than a viral hashtag campaign.

 Next, we need to level up on empathy training.
 I’m not talking about that half-hearted “be kind” poster taped to your office breakroom wall.
 I mean actual empathy, the kind where you stop treating other people like NPC’s in your personal video game.
 Engaging in empathy doesn’t require a PhD in psychology, just a little effort in seeing things from someone else’s perspective.
 When in doubt, ask yourself: “Would I want to be on the receiving end of this?”
 If the answer is no, congrats; you’ve just figured out how not to be a jerk for the day.
 Keep that streak going.